Berawa Beach Surf Spot

 The Haven Suites Bali Berawa offers a luxurious traditional western hotel for travellers, honeymooners, and families alike.
 The most expensive option on our list, you definitely get what you pay for at the Haven Suites Bali Berawa.
-Obviously free wifi, Haven Suites Bali Berawa includes a private butler, private beach club, and beachfront suites for travellers looking for a bit more privacy.
+Obviously free wifi, Haven Suites Bali Berawa includes a private butler, private beach club, and beachfront suites for travellers looking for a bit more privacy located adjacent to the beach.
 Still great for surfers on a bigger budget, The Haven Suites is far from your typical bare minimum hostel.
-Located adjacent to a beach with a bit more litter than other areas in Berawa, this is potentially the only negative statement travellers will share after their stay in Haven Suites.

-The Berawa area is home to a lot of great places to eat both local and western style food and with the rising tide of expats and cyber nomads that seem to be quickly populating Bali’s beach communities, you’re sure to find a lot of trendy grinds at some of the newer local cafes and restaurants.
-Some great options are provided in detail below.
+The Berawa area is home to a lot of great places to eat both local and western style food and with the rising tide of expats and cyber nomads that seem to be quickly populating Bali’s beach communities, you’re sure to find a lot of trendy grinds.
+Not only that but due to the Berawa village’s proximity to Canggu and Seminyak, and its easy access to a soft sandy beach, Berawa has blossomed into a never-ending array of stylish coffee shops and restaurants, hip bars, and beachside resorts.
+Some great eating options are provided in detail below.

 Satu Satu Coffee Company – Highly rated for its coffee and food with hundreds of raving reviews on Tripadvisor.
 This coffee shop cafe is easily a top choice for breakfast or lunch and great service in the Berawa area.
 Everything on the menu is a great choice but the salmon bagel is good to go!
 Satu Satu Coffee Company was opened by the Sudana family, who are well known in Bali for producing some of the island’s finest quality coffee.
 Their family-owned coffee plantations in Lawak village, Belok, Sidan, Petang, and Badung have been operating since 1985 and have always focussed on producing coffee the natural way using traditional Balinese methods.